 Benefits of Dry Needling in Las Vegas

-Pain Relief and Muscle Relaxation: One of the best things about dry needling is that it can quickly and locally relieve pain.
+- It can quickly and locally relieve pain.
 By letting go of the tightness in trigger points, muscles relax and become less painful and more flexible.
 This method treats long-term problems like lower back pain, stress headaches, and fibromyalgia.

 What Happens During a Dry Needling Session?

-- Assessment.
-The practitioner will first look at your state and look for places where your muscles are tight, hurting, or moving in a limited way.
+- The practitioner will first look at your state and look for places where your muscles are tight, hurting, or moving in a limited way.
 They will determine which muscles or “trigger points” must be worked on.

-- Preparation.
-You might be asked to lie down or find a comfy place to sit.
+- You might be asked to lie down or find a comfy place to sit.
 The doctor or nurse will then use an alcohol swab to clean the area and ensure it is clean.

-- Response.
-When the needle is put into a trigger spot, you may feel a muscle cramp in that area.
+- When the needle is put into a trigger spot, you may feel a muscle cramp in that area.
 This is a short muscle tightening that happens without your control.
 It can feel like a quick cramp or spasm.
 It means the trigger point is being pressed on.

-- Duration.
-Most of the time, the needles are left in place for only a short time, usually between 10 and 20 minutes.
+- Most of the time, the needles are left in place for only a short time, usually between 10 and 20 minutes.
 This gives the muscles time to react and any tightness to go away.

-- Removal.
-After the time is up, the practitioner will carefully pull out the needles.
+- After the time is up, the practitioner will carefully pull out the needles.
 Most of the time, this doesn’t hurt.

-- Recommendations.
-After the practice, the practitioner may tell you to stay hydrated, avoid strenuous activities for a short time, and, if necessary, use ice or heat.
+- After the practice, the practitioner may tell you to stay hydrated, avoid strenuous activities for a short time, and, if necessary, use ice or heat.

 How Much Does Dry Needling Cost?